Building and supporting baby and toddler groups

 How do I run a brilliant baby and toddler group?

 Have a simple set of guidelines for everyone to abide by including topics such as hot drinks, no smoking, no shouting and no smacking.
 You might also want to include information on how incidents such as biting and scratching will be dealt with.
 Giving this information out to all parents helps everyone to understand what is acceptable behaviour in the group.

-Involving parents who use the group from the start will help maintain high standards and retain volunteers.
+Involving parents from the start will help maintain high standards and retain volunteers.
 Activities should be designed to support a young child’s developing skills such as communication and motor skills, e.g. sand and water activities, mark-making, board books and action songs.